 Where to begin

 A rose garden needs at least four hours of direct sunlight every day.
-They will not do well with less, so pick a spot with lots of sun.
-They also like to be moist, but not overly so.
+They will not do well with less, so it’s important to pick a spot with a lot of sunlight.
+They also like to be in moist soil, but not overly so.
 In case their roots stand in wet soil for too long, they will die, so make sure soil drains well.
 If the area you choose stays really wet or seems terribly dry, the situation can be remedied by adding sand to help it drain or peat to help it hold moisture.

 Consider building a raised flowerbed if the soil conditions are just not conducive in your yard for roses.
 You can control the type of soil the roses are planted in and raised flowerbeds deter weed growth, which roses hate.

 Roses are sold in a couple of different ways: bare root (sometimes called box roses) and container or potted roses.
 Bare root roses are what you usually find in garden centers or how you receive them if you have ordered them through the mail.
 Container roses have a better root development, but can be more expensive than bare root roses.

 Container roses are easier to plant because they are simply placed in the ground at the same depth as the pot, just like most other plants.
 Bare root roses need to be positioned properly according to the climate in which you live.
 In colder regions where winters can be harsh, more of the bare root rose needs to be buried under the soil.

 Be sure to read the tag on your rose plant before digging.
 It will tell you the eventual height and width of the plant once it matures.
 Space the plants accordingly in your rose garden.
 Remember to dig the holes twice as wide and half again as deep as the plant.
 Always water your newly planted rose bush heavily to eliminate air pockets left from planting.